 It’s like the wind before the storm.
 It’s the warning sign.
 So at the end of the fast, be sure to act on that warning sign accordingly.

-Always consult with a doctor prior to doing your first fast, especially if there is any concern of dehydration or otherwise.
+Always consult with a doctor before doing your first fast, especially if there is any concern of dehydration.

 The Benefits of Dry Fasting